UK calls on Iran to release dual national

 Nazanin Zaghari-Ratcliffe, who has been under house arrest for months, has had her ankle tag removed, her local MP in London said.
 But the 42-year-old dual national now faces another court date in Iran next Sunday, dashing hopes from her family, friends and colleagues of an immediate return home.

 British Foreign Secretary Dominic Raab said the government in London welcomed the fact she was no longer electronically tagged.
-But he called her treatment by the authorities "intolerable".
+But he called her treatment by the authorities in the Islamic republic "intolerable".